yahiakala/routing/docs/data-loading/index.md

 # Data Loading

-Most apps will not need to use the `loader` method and will load data during the form's instantiation, or pass data through form properties.
+Most apps will not need to use the `load_data` method and will load data during the form's instantiation, or pass data through form properties.
 Many of the advantages of data loading can be achieved by using [cached forms](/caching#form-caching).

 An advantage of the data loading mechanism, over loading data during form instantiation, is that it allows data to be sent from the server during the initial page request.
 However, since the routing library takes advantage of client-side routing after the initial page request, the advantages of data loading is limited to the first page request.